Chingjing Gaoshan You Ji Hong Shui Wulong Cha (Organic Chingjin High Mountain Hong Shui (Red) Oolong Tea)

 Yen Ching-Yu (Katie)

-Grown at an elevation of 1800 meters on Chinjing Mountain in central Taiwan (Nantou County) this tea from Katie Yen is farmed without the use of pesticides or herbicides, It is USDA certified organic.
+Grown at an elevation of 1300 meters on the lower reaches of Katie’s Chinjing Mountain the garden in central Taiwan (Nantou County) this tea is farmed without the use of pesticides or herbicides.
+It is USDA certified organic.
 The dry leaf is loosely rolled semi ball shape; the infused leaf reveals wonderful leaf sets of a deep, dark color.
 The tea liquor is a clear amber color.
-The nose displays deep autumnal fragrances of ripe fruit and pronounced smoked honey notes, In the mouth the tea is viscous, and full bodied and round.
+The nose displays fragrances of ripe fruit and pronounced smoked honey notes, In the mouth the tea is viscous, and full bodied and round.
 There is a hint of astringency that adds to the body.
 The acidity in this tea is not at the back of the mouth but rather shows up on the edges of the tongue.
 There is a distinct roasted quality to the flavor followed by a long and satisfying finish.

 Grower: Yen Ching-Yu